Become a Consultant

 Are you interested in joining a committed and engaged community of writers who work to support fellow writers?
 At the Writing Center, we look for consultants from ALL majors (including STEM majors) who are curious, highly motivated, and eager to learn.

-We seek to hire a diverse staff, and we especially welcome candidates from underrepresented and/or marginalized communities and/or identities, including (but not limited to) students of color, LGBTQIA+ students, first-generation college students, and international and/or multilingual students.
+We especially welcome candidates from underrepresented and/or marginalized communities and/or identities, including (but not limited to) students of color, LGBTQIA+ students, first-generation college students, and international and/or multilingual students.

 Writing Consultants work one-on-one with writers at all levels and from all disciplines, assist with outreach workshops and presentations, and participate in ongoing staff education.
 The consultant position is a paid position.
-We interview and hire consultants at the end of the fall and spring semesters.
+We interview and hire consultants during spring semesters for the following fall.

 Please note that preference in hiring is given to those who have taken or will take English 380: Writing Center Theory, Practice, and Research during their first semester of consulting.
 English 380 is offered every Fall semester.